openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-distributedobject.md

 }

 let source: SourceObject = new SourceObject("jack", 18, false);
-let g_object: distributedObject.DistributedObject = distributedObject.createDistributedObject(source);
+let g_object: distributedDataObject.DistributedObject = distributedDataObject.createDistributedObject(source);
 ```

 ## DistributedObject<sup>(deprecated)</sup>

 Provides APIs for managing a distributed data object.
-Before using any API of this class, use [createDistributedObject()](#distributedobjectcreatedistributedobjectdeprecated) to create a **DistributedObject** object.
+Before using any API of this class, use [createDistributedObject()](#distributeddataobjectcreatedistributedobjectdeprecated) to create a **DistributedObject** object.

 ### setSessionId<sup>(deprecated)</sup>